highperformance-tech/tableau-bridge-docker/README.md

 ```bash
 ./bridge-manager.sh
 ```

+#### Version Selection
+When starting a container, you can specify the Bridge version in two ways:
+1. Use the `-v` flag to specify a version (e.g., `-v 2024.1` or `-v 20241.23.0202.1000`)
+2. Omit the `-v` flag to get an interactive menu of available versions

+The script will:
+- For exact version matches (e.g., `-v 2024.1`): Use that specific version
+- For partial matches: Use the first matching version
+- For interactive selection: Display a numbered list of available versions to choose from

 Note: When starting a container, the script automatically creates a unique logs directory for each container using the format `container-name-YYYYMMDD-HHMMSS` within the specified logs path.
 This ensures that log files from different containers don't conflict with each other.